 block.
 The Channel Type parameter in the Memory

 Channel block is set to

 DMA, which models the direct memory access (DMA) data transfer through

 shared external memory.

 Use this template as a guide, replacing the Receiver Algorithm and Transmitter Algorithm subsystems in the FPGA model and the Processor Algorithm subsystem in the Processor model with your own functionality.
-In this template, the RF Data Converter block is configured with a 1-by-1 RF interface and an I/Q digital interface.
+In this template, the RF Data Converter block is configured with a custom RF interface that has one DAC (DAC7) and one ADC (ADC1) and an I/Q digital interface.
 The number of samples per clock cycle is set to 2.
 The RF path in this template is looped back.
-If you want to use different data for the transmitter and receiver, you can remove the loop back and can provide desired your input data to the ADC.
+If you want to use different data for the transmitter and receiver, you can remove the loop back and can provide your desired input data to the ADC.

 The processor reads the computed data from the memory and performs additional computing (implemented in the template as a pass-through wire).
 You can view the simulation results by double-clicking the Time Scope block in the Testbench Sink subsystem.

 Modify the FPGA Model